yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 ~~~

 We also need some kind of global variables.
-In fact, global variable are a proof of some bad design.
+In fact, global variable are a proof of a design problem.
-But remember it is our first try:
+We will get rid of them later.

 <div class="codehighlight">
 <code class="haskell">